Computational Photography

 Computational photography uses algorithms to process data from a camera’s sensor, making real-time adjustments to improve image quality, such as focusing, lighting, and color balance.
 It also enables post-processing features like depth effects, high-resolution images, and augmented reality.

-3. What are the main impacts of computational photography?
+3. What are the main benefits of computational photography?

-The pivotal benefits include improved image quality, the ability to improve photos after they are taken, better low-light performance, real-time enhancements, and creative effects that go past long-established and accepted filters.
+The pivotal benefits include improved image quality, the ability to improve photos after they are taken, better low-light performance, real-time enhancements, and creative effects that go past traditional filters.

 4. Who are the main researchers in computational photography?

-No, computational photography is an enhancement to long-established and accepted photography.
-It allows for creative experimentation and advanced effects, but long-established and accepted photography still has its place in artistic and professional contexts.
+No, computational photography is an enhancement to traditional photography.
+It allows for creative experimentation and advanced effects, but traditional photography still has its place in artistic and professional contexts.

 6. How is AI used in computational photography?